jesse-kaufman/portfolio-site/src/content/projects/automated-website-deployment/index.md

 ---
 date: 2025-03-13T17:00:56-06:00
-title: Automating deployment of self-hosted portfolio
+title: Automated deployment for portfolio site
 description: This project implements a streamlined CI/CD pipeline (with Github actions) for my self-hosted portfolio website, built with Hugo CMS and deployed as static files.
 The automated deployment process ensures seamless updates while maintaining a clear separation between development and production environments.
 tags:
   - ci/cd